Evergreen Venture Partners

 Series B in 2003

-Actona Technologies develops end-to-end solutions for efficient exchange of content between enterprises and their business partners.
-It is committed to improving the performance and quality of collaborative-commerce (C-Commerce) applications; VersEdge solutions accelerate the exchange of critical business content over the Internet, while reducing infrastructure and operational costs.
-Actona Technologies, formerly VersEdge Technologies, was founded by an experienced team of industry executives and leading scientists in March 2000 and continues to expand, drafting top talent with cutting-edge web and networking expertise.
-The company is based in Los Gatos, California.
+Actona Technologies specializes in developing end-to-end solutions that enhance the exchange of content between enterprises and their business partners.
+The company focuses on improving the performance and quality of collaborative-commerce applications, with its VersEdge solutions designed to accelerate the exchange of critical business content over the Internet while minimizing infrastructure and operational costs.
+Founded in March 2000 by a team of industry executives and leading scientists, Actona Technologies has its headquarters in Los Gatos, California.
+In addition to its core offerings, the company provides wide-area file services software that streamlines data management across geographically distributed offices.

 Series A in 2003